DannyDainton/basic-newman-slack-bot/README.md

 Once you have a valid name, select a region and hit the "Deploy App" button.

-This will then build the application and deploy it on the Heroku platform, the whole process takes ~30 secs so it's super quick. :)
+This will then build the application and deploy it on the Heroku platform, the whole process takes ~30 seconds so it's super quick. :)

 You will now be able to use the _https://dd-test-app.herokuapp.com/newmanRun_ URL, or whatever you called your app, within Slack by following the Custom Slash Command instructions.